 Average teacher pay: $60,203

 This Midwestern state provides teachers with an average salary of about $60,200, making it the 18th-best state for educators.
-Ohio’s average teacher salary surpasses the income needed to live comfortably in Columbus, which is $58,973.
+Ohio’s average teacher salary surpasses the income needed to live comfortably in Columbus, one of the biggest cities in America.

 Average teacher pay: $60,533

 Like most states in the New England region, Vermont provides teachers with a higher average salary than the national average income.
 Given that the cost of living in this state is on the higher end, teachers can discover ways to make more money in order to keep up with Vermont’s expensive lifestyle.